cfvalencia/vesputi_map_app/README.md

 # Vesputi Map App

-Challenge App From Vesputi team (ADD URL).
+Challenge App From Vesputi team (https://www.vesputi.com/).
 This app loads a list of locations from a given URL it thatn saves that data to a persistent room database.
 The app loads a map created using Mapbox SDK and displays the positions as Markers.
 Users are expected to click on the markers and a BottomSheetView should display specific marker information.

 The main-Screen is a full screen map view with a few markers.